Do I have to remove the drone from its bag when going through airport security?

-Next up in our “Ask Drone Girl” series is about taking your drone through the TSA.
+Next up in our “Ask Drone Girl” series is about taking your drone through airport security, and whether you have to remove it from the bag.
 If you have a question for Drone Girl, contact her here.

 Ah, traveling with a drone!
 The answers seem to change based on who, and when you ask.